21 garden screening ideas for privacy and style – with design tips from garden experts

 (Image credit: Future PLC)

-Keep it light in colour so it doesn’t feel dark and use plants to soften it visually.
 Alternatively, paint it the same colour as the walls for cohesion.

-5. Add in a water feature
+8. Add in a water feature

-The rain and chain barrel water feature at RHS Chelsea Flower SHow
+The rain and chain barrel water feature at RHS Chelsea Flower Show

 (Image credit: Heather Young/Future Publishing Ltd)

-If you’re looking to create a truly relaxing environment, adding a calming fountain or water feature is a great option.
-Not only does it create a visual barrier and work as a real feature in your garden but ‘the sound of running water can help to block out noise and create a sense of privacy and seclusion,’ suggests Georgina Read, Paving Superstore’s garden and landscaping specialist.
+Not only do they create a visual barrier and work as a real feature in your garden, but there are sensory benefits, too.
+'The sound of running water can help to block out noise and create a sense of privacy and seclusion,’ says Georgina Read, Paving Superstore’s garden and landscaping specialist.

-7. Hide behind a wooden slatted fence
+9. Hide behind a wooden slatted fence

 (Image credit: Future PLC)